adamwolf/inbox_count/README.markdown

 Motivation
 ----------
-I was inspired by a blog post at http://thomas.apestaart.org/log/?p=785.
+I was inspired by a [blog post](http://thomas.apestaart.org/log/?p=785).
 In it, Thomas uses a script to graph the number of emails in his Evolution email inbox, helping him turn "Inbox Zero" into a game.
 I don't use Evolution.

 In that vein, this script returns a return code equal to the number of emails in your inbox.
 Unix tradition is that a return code of zero is success.